PocketHandyBox/pocket-handybox/readme.txt

 and legacy 390.x and 340.x.
 At boot time, the 'linuxrc' script automatically determines which driver squashfs module to load.

-The default launch option is 64bit Linux 6.10 kernel.
+The default boot option is 64bit Linux 6.10 kernel.
 NVIDIA 550.x and 390.x
 driver modules are pre-built.

 Additionally, a 64bit Linux 5.10 kernel is supplied.
 It must be selected if a legacy 340.x